neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 ```

 :::{seealso} That's it!
-Hopefully that’s given you an overview of how we can manipulate neural activity.
-In the next section we're going to outline this week’s exercise, which will challenge you to observe and manipulate an ANN yourself.
+Hopefully that's given you an overview of how we can manipulate neural activity.
+In the next section we're going to outline this week's exercise, which will challenge you to observe and manipulate an ANN yourself.
 :::